 In all of the use of deadly force cases we reviewed, the involved officers met their reporting requirements, as enumerated in PPB policy.
 This includes making the initial notification(s) of their involvement in such an incident as soon as practicable, making it known to the on-scene supervisor that they are the involved member, and submitting to an audio-recorded interview if/when properly compelled to do so.
-Similarly, witness officers met their respective reporting responsibilities in all of the cases we reviewed for the assessment of Paragraph 69, including notification of their
+Similarly, witness officers met their respective reporting responsibilities in all of

-7 The Monitoring Team notes that, during the course of this Reporting Period, PPB revised its directives governing use of force reporting (0910.00) and use of force (1010.00) which eliminated the designation of "Category IV" use of force and introduced the definition of, and procedures surrounding, "De Minimis Force."
+The Monitoring Team notes that, during the course of this Reporting Period, PPB revised its directives governing use of force reporting (0910.00) and use of force (1010.00) which eliminated the designation of "Category IV" use of force and introduced the definition of, and procedures surrounding, "De Minimis Force."
 None of the cases in the Monitoring Team's random sample used for the assessment of this paragraph met the definition of De Minimis Force.